 It's spring!
 Time to freshen up your social media and get organized.
 There is nothing that ruins a social media campaign faster than disorganized passwords and log ins!
 I swear 90% of my clients keep me waiting for days while they try to remember and find their passwords and log ins (or even remember which … Continue reading 10 Tips for Spring Cleaning Your Social Media

-Today I discovered my website traffic has quadrupled since December 2014 — and soared to the top 1.5 million US websites according to Alexa.
-(The prior … Continue reading 22 steps to double your website traffic and lead generation.
+Today I discovered my website traffic has quadrupled since December 2014 -- and soared to the top 1.5 million US websites according to Alexa.
+(The prior rank was in the top 3 million).
+The number of leads coming in per day are overwhelming me now -- and are from business in the US as … Continue reading 22 steps to double your website traffic and lead generation.

-Social media is just a natural evolution of the tools we started doing PR with in the beginning of the computer revolution — email and databases.
-Now instead of keeping your list in email and a database your contacts are in Facebook, Twitter and LinkedIn.
-This should be brain dead obvious, but I still see clients separating PR from social media (and often attaching a much higher dollar value to press coverage or PR than an effective social networking strategy.)
-Social media should be integrated with your PR strategy.
-You should be including the press in your social communities on … Continue reading It’s not PR anymore — it’s Social PR.
+Social media is just a natural evolution of the tools we started doing PR with in the beginning of the computer revolution -- email and databases.
+Now instead of keeping your list in email and a database, your contacts are in Facebook, Twitter and LinkedIn.
+This should be brain dead obvious, but I still see … Continue reading It’s not PR anymore — it’s Social PR.
 Your PR program and Social Media must be intertwined.